Tight Fine-Grained Bounds for Direct Access on Join Queries: Lower Bounds for Enumeration of Cyclic Joins

 \section{Lower Bounds for Enumeration of Cyclic Joins}

-In this section we show another application of the \pb{Zero-$k$-Clique} Conjecture.
-Specifically, we prove enumeration lower bounds for cyclic joins, assuming the hardness of \pb{Zero-$k$-Clique}.
+In this section we show another application of the \pb{Zero-Clique} Conjecture.
+Specifically, we prove enumeration lower bounds for cyclic (i.e.~non-acyclic) joins, assuming the hardness of \pb{Zero-Clique}.
 These lower bounds reprove a dichotomy from~\cite{bb:thesis} under a different complexity assumption.

 First, in Section~\ref{sec:set-intersect-enum} we prove a lower bound for a variation of \pb{$k$-Set-Intersection}.
 In Section~\ref{sec:lw-joins} we prove hardness of enumerating Loomis-Whitney joins, and then we use a reduction from Loomis-Whitney joins to general cyclic joins in Section~\ref{sec:cyclic-enum}.